Legacy Trail History….then and now….

 The Venice Area Historical Society is a great source for information about the Venice Train Depot and The Legacy Trail corridor.

-In November 2018, County voters approved a bond referendum to extend The Legacy Trail an additional 7.5 miles north along the existing rail corridor to Payne Park in downtown Sarasota (map).
-It is expected that the grade level trail part of this extension will be completed in 2022.
-Overpasses at Clark and Bee Ridge Ridge Roads are expected to be completed by FDOT shortly thereafter.
+In November 2018, County voters approved a $65 million dollar bond referendum to extend The Legacy Trail an additional 7.5 miles north along the existing rail corridor to Payne Park in downtown Sarasota (map) with a connector to the City of North Port.
+The grade level trail part of this extension was completed in 2022.
+Overpasses at Clark and Bee Ridge Ridge Roads are expected to be completed by FDOT in 2024.